brikmouiz/odin-recipes/README.md

 # odin-recipes
-this project is simple html website for recipes
+This project is simple test website for recipes